AL1ENZZ/AL1ENZZ/README.md

 I love ships!
-But I don't like immitating those ships unless
+But I don't like doing Ship stuff with strangers

-it's with my partner!
+I only feel confortable doing Ships with my Partner!